Old Dominion Freight Line, Inc. (NASDAQ:ODFL) Plans $0.30 Quarterly Dividend

-Old Dominion Freight Line, Inc. (NASDAQ:ODFL – Get Rating) announced a quarterly dividend on Thursday, May 19th, Zacks reports.
-Stockholders of record on Wednesday, June 1st will be paid a dividend of 0.30 per share by the transportation company on Wednesday, June 15th.
-This represents a $1.20 annualized dividend and a dividend yield of 0.50%.
+Old Dominion Freight Line, Inc. (NASDAQ:ODFL – Get Rating) declared a quarterly dividend on Thursday, May 19th, Zacks reports.
+Shareholders of record on Wednesday, June 1st will be given a dividend of 0.30 per share by the transportation company on Wednesday, June 15th.
+This represents a $1.20 dividend on an annualized basis and a yield of 0.50%.
 The ex-dividend date is Tuesday, May 31st.

-A number of large investors have recently added to or reduced their stakes in ODFL.
-Belpointe Asset Management LLC increased its stake in shares of Old Dominion Freight Line by 4.4% in the fourth quarter.
-Belpointe Asset Management LLC now owns 1,138 shares of the transportation company’s stock worth $407,000 after purchasing an additional 48 shares in the last quarter.
-Cibc World Market Inc. boosted its holdings in Old Dominion Freight Line by 2.8% in the 1st quarter.
-Cibc World Market Inc. now owns 1,846 shares of the transportation company’s stock worth $551,000 after buying an additional 50 shares during the period.
-Brinker Capital Investments LLC grew its stake in Old Dominion Freight Line by 0.3% in the 1st quarter.
-Brinker Capital Investments LLC now owns 19,171 shares of the transportation company’s stock valued at $5,726,000 after buying an additional 60 shares in the last quarter.
-Global Wealth Management Investment Advisory Inc. raised its holdings in Old Dominion Freight Line by 56.3% during the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 175 shares of the transportation company’s stock valued at $52,000 after acquiring an additional 63 shares during the period.
-Finally, Next Century Growth Investors LLC raised its holdings in Old Dominion Freight Line by 0.8% during the 1st quarter.
-Next Century Growth Investors LLC now owns 9,118 shares of the transportation company’s stock valued at $2,723,000 after acquiring an additional 69 shares during the period.
-77.86% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently modified their holdings of ODFL.
+Renaissance Technologies LLC increased its holdings in shares of Old Dominion Freight Line by 39,577.3% during the first quarter.
+Renaissance Technologies LLC now owns 277,741 shares of the transportation company’s stock valued at $82,956,000 after purchasing an additional 277,041 shares during the period.
+Vanguard Group Inc. boosted its stake in Old Dominion Freight Line by 1.1% during the first quarter.
+Vanguard Group Inc. now owns 10,860,421 shares of the transportation company’s stock valued at $3,243,791,000 after buying an additional 113,806 shares in the last quarter.
+BNP Paribas Arbitrage SA boosted its stake in Old Dominion Freight Line by 182.4% during the first quarter.
+BNP Paribas Arbitrage SA now owns 80,536 shares of the transportation company’s stock valued at $24,054,000 after buying an additional 52,014 shares in the last quarter.
+Deutsche Bank AG boosted its stake in Old Dominion Freight Line by 18.9% during the fourth quarter.
+Deutsche Bank AG now owns 218,672 shares of the transportation company’s stock valued at $78,366,000 after buying an additional 34,711 shares in the last quarter.
+Finally, Guggenheim Capital LLC boosted its stake in Old Dominion Freight Line by 183.3% during the first quarter.
+Guggenheim Capital LLC now owns 46,967 shares of the transportation company’s stock valued at $14,029,000 after buying an additional 30,387 shares in the last quarter.
+77.86% of the stock is currently owned by institutional investors.

 Old Dominion Freight Line, Inc operates as a less-than-truckload (LTL) motor carrier in the United States and North America.
 It provides regional, inter-regional, and national LTL services, including expedited transportation.
 The company also offers various value-added services, such as container drayage, truckload brokerage, and supply chain consulting.